umcu/deduce-service/README.md

 The API should now be available at http://localhost:5000/ identification

 ## Usage
 - Use `/deidentify` for de-identification of a single text.
 - Use `/deidentify_bulk` for de-identification of multiple texts.
 See documentation in Swagger UI for the specific data format.

+## Tests
+In your IDE of choice, add a run configuration for `test/test_service.py` and set the working directory to the root directory of this repository.